fmorenovr/fmorenovr.github.io/_posts/2016-12-18-Using-qemu-Virtual_Machine_Hardware-Emulator.md

 For more information about arguments see the documentation [Qemu doc](https://wiki.gentoo.org/wiki/QEMU/Options)

-Is an emulator of an OS inside another OS without partition the hard disk, instead that qemu uses the path of directories of the images in the OS host.
+Qemu emulates hardware (like processors and peripherals) using dynamic binary translation (converts binary code of the source architecture into understandable by the host architecture).

-In other words, Qemu emulates hardware (like processors and peripherals) using dynamic binary translation (converts binary code of the source architecture into understandable by the host architecture).
+Is an hypervisor type 2.

 #### Instaling virtual machines